-This guide is designed to help systems programmers quickly install and configure
+This guide is designed to help systems programmers quickly configure z/OS - OpenSSH.

 While the procedures in this document will work in most environments, users should reference the appropriate IBM documentation as appropriate.
-The primary reference is the IBM Ported Tools for z/OS: OpenSSH User's Guide, ("PTUG").
-This guide will call out specific sections of the PTUG or other documents for additional information.
+The primary reference is the z/OS OpenSSH User's Guide.
+This guide will call out specific sections of the User's Guide or other documents for additional information.

 Topics covered in this guide: